USEPA/WNTR/documentation/morph.rst

       Parallel pipe merge

-The :class:`~wntr.network.morph.skeletonize` function is used to perform network skeletonization.
+The :class:`~wntr.morph.skel.skeletonize` function is used to perform network skeletonization.
 The iterative algorithm first loops over all candidate pipes (pipes below the pipe diameter threshold) and removes branch pipes.
 Then the algorithm loops over all candidate pipes and merges pipes in series.
 Finally, the algorithm loops over all candidate pipes and merges pipes in parallel.